orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 **Runbooks**

-Using the NuCalm orchestration engine (a.k.a.
+Using the Calm orchestration engine (a.k.a.
 Epsilon), Calm enables runbook orchestration across services and applications in the customer’s hybrid cloud infrastructure.
 Runbooks can be triggered both manually by end-users based on role-based access or hooked up to monitoring and service-desk tools for automated execution.
 Calm will display streaming logs for activities being performed and maintain audit logs for all operations performed by users in the system.

 The runbook engine will also be called out to by internal entities within the Nutanix system to perform orchestration tasks using its capabilities.